autopost/simple_weather_service/README.md

 - BigDecimal  can be used instead double to avoid of unpredicted rounding
 - added application-prod.properties to highlight that some sensitive properties can be substituted during deployment

 P.S.
-Do not forget to add appid in application.properties
+Update *appid in application.properties to be able to run the service